 A configuration file is the user’s modified settings of the games.
 It can be accessed, modified, and replaced.
 There are many configs available on the internet that are specially modified for low-end PCs to increase the frame rate.
 These CFGs have some display settings disabled and graphical settings low.

 To replace or modify these files, you need to find CS: GO’s config folder under the path: <STEAM>\userdata\<YOURID>\730\local\cfg, as mentioned below in the picture.
-The first file, “config.cfg,” is the main configuration file for all your CS:GO game settings.
+The first file, “config. cfg,” is the main configuration file for all your CS: GO game settings.

 Disable Trusted Mode

-But this mode also stops the players from running any of the third-party apps that interact with the game to avoid cheating or binding.
-You can easily turn it off by opening your Steam, right-clicking on CS:GO, and opening properties.
+But this mode also stops the players from running third-party apps that interact with the game to avoid cheating or binding.
+You can turn it off by opening your Steam, right-clicking on CS: GO, and opening properties.
 Select the “Launch Options” and type “-untrusted” in the field and apply.

 Verifying Integrity Of Game Files

 Sometimes, different installation errors or update failures can cause the game to lag and become unstable.
 All of the game files are very important and must be updated.
-Verifying these files’ integrity can fix many bugs without re-installing the whole game.
+Verifying these files’ integrity can fix many bugs without re-installing the game.

-To verify the integrity files of CS:GO, open your Steam and right-click on CS:GO, then open properties and go to “Local Files.”
+To verify the integrity files of CS: GO, open your Steam and right-click on CS: GO, then open properties and go to “Local Files.”
 Here, click the third option, “Verify integrity of game files…” and you are good to go.
-It will take a while to process and re-download some of the files if required, be patient.
+If required, it will take a while to process and re-download some of the files; be patient.

 Updating Windows And Drivers